dekoza/mtgpl/DTK.rst

    Exploit (When this creature enters the battlefield, you may sacrifice a creature.)

-   When Sidisi, Undead Vizier exploits a creature, you may search your library for a card, put it into your hand, then shuffle your library.
+   When Sidisi, Undead Vizier exploits a creature, you may search your library for a card, put it into your hand, then shuffle.

 :mtgtip:`Silumgar Assassin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/c/ecc4693f-59fe-4671-b8c6-66fe53a76bbe.jpg?1562795170|https://scryfall.com/card/dtk/121/silumgar-assassin?utm_source=api>`